Table of contents

 The advantage of using Yes/No type questions is that they are very straightforward and rarely confuse respondents.
 The insights you get from these questions would also be extremely easy to interpret.

-2. Multiple Choice Questions
+2. Multiple choice questions

 Multiple-choice questions offer multiple options (more than two) for the respondents to pick from.
 Here’s an example:

 These questions are useful in a survey when you want to segment and analyze data based on a particular filter or condition.
-In this case, you can filter data by one of the options – “Speed at which queries are resolved” – across multiple age groups (say, Gen Z consumers and Millennials) to find out more detailed insights into customer behaviour.
+In this case, you can filter data by one of the options – “Speed at which queries are resolved” – across multiple age groups (say, Gen Z consumers and Millennials) to find out more detailed insights into customer behavior.

 These questions require the customer to assess all options presented to them, eliminate some, and pick the one they think is right.
 That’s quite a bit of mental work.